Kostas Sloukas

 Konstantinos "Kostas" Sloukas (Greek: Κωνσταντίνος Σλούκας; born January 15, 1990) is a Greek professional basketball player and the team captain for Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague.
 He is also a regular member of the senior Greek basketball national team.
 A left-handed, 1.90 m tall combo guard, Kostas Sloukas is one of the most decorated EuroLeague players of his generation.

 Sloukas has played in eight EuroLeague Finals (2012, 2013, 2015, 2016, 2017, 2018, 2023 and 2024) winning the title on four occasions (2012, 2013, 2017 and 2024).
 He was a member of the All-EuroLeague First Team in 2019 and a member of the All-EuroLeague Second Team in 2022 and 2024.

 After lifting the EuroLeague trophy in 2024 and earning Final Four MVP honors in the process, Sloukas became just the second player in history to win the competition with three different teams, alongside Sarunas Jasikevicius.

-Sloukas has been a regular member of the Greek national team since 2011, after winning five medals at the youth level.
-In 2025, he helped Greece capture the bronze medal at EuroBasket 2025.
+Sloukas has been a regular member of the Hellenic national team since 2011, after winning five medals at the youth level.
+In 2025, he helped Greece capture a EuroBasket bronze medal.